 Beverly Seckinger grew up in Laramie, Wyoming, and graduated from the University of Wyoming in 1981.

-She is currently in production on Hippie Family Values, a feature-length documentary that explores the historical and contemporary hippie counterculture of the southwest.
-The project is supported by an Artist Project Grant from the Arizona Commission on the Arts, and a Research Fellowship from the Hanson Film Institute.
+Seckinger is currently in post-production on Hippie Family Values, a feature-length documentary about hippie elders and their legacy in the southwest.
+The project is supported by an Artist Project Grant from the Arizona Commission on the Arts and a Research Fellowship from the Hanson Film Institute, in addition to funds raised through an Indiegogo crowdfunding campaign in Spring 2015.

 Seckinger is also a musician, who plays bass and guitar in the Tucson-based Wayback Machine.